 Failure to register a mortgage at the Registry does not render the mortgage void.
-However, an unregistered mortgage will be an equitable mortgage and an unregistered mortgagee will not have priority over a subsequently registered mortgagee.
-A failure to register a mortgage or charge against a UK company at Companies House will however render the charge void against a liquidator, administrator or any creditor of the company.
+However, an unregistered mortgage will be an equitable mortgage and an unregistered mortgagee will not have priority over a subsequently registered mortgagee

 Under English law, any person who is an intending mortgagee under a proposed mortgage may notify the registrar of the intended interest, and the registrar shall record that interest.
 This is known as a 'Notice of Mortgage Intent' (form MSF 4739).
 A priority notice has effect for a period of 30 days.
 If the mortgage is executed and registered within 30 days and during that time another mortgage has been registered, the mortgagee with the priority notice will take priority over the other mortgage even though it has been registered first.
 Must the total amount of the mortgage be stated therein?
 Must the mortgage contain a maturity date?
 Must the underlying debt instrument be filed with or attached to the recorded mortgage?